-Is It Time To Let Go: Selling Your Rolex
+Is It Time To Let Go?: Selling Your Rolex

-On occasion people will buy a luxury watches as an investment.
+On rare occasion people will buy a luxury watch as an investment.
 While many fine luxury watches are able to retain a good portion of their initial value, certain premium wrist watches have the potential to appreciate in value over time.
 Collectors will move in and out luxury watches until they find their “holy grail” that watch they have sought after for years.
 Selling a watch is part of the game.

 Why Would You Sell Your Rolex